AthleteX-DAO/ax_dapp/README.md

 │   └── weather_repository
 ```

+[very_good_cli](https://pub.dev/packages/very_good_cli) can be used to easily create dart/flutter packages or even a full flutter application.

 **Note:** Colors inside the app should be configured as much as possible through `ColorScheme`.

 ### Translations 🌐